-Increment target log probability density with 'multi_normal_lpdf(y | mu, Sigma)' dropping constant additive terms.
+Increment target log probability density with 'multi_normal_lupdf(y | mu, Sigma)'.

 The multivariate normal probability function is overloaded to allow the variate vector $y$ and location vector $\mu$ to be vectors or row vectors (or to mix the two types).
 The density function is also vectorized, so it allows arrays of row vectors or vectors as arguments; see section vectorized function signatures for a description of vectorization.